 The Counselor Education Program at North Carolina Central University prepares counselors to work with children and adults in a variety of settings.
-The primary focus of the program is to prepare professional counselors who can promote human growth and development in rural and urban settings.
-To this end, the program emphasizes increasing awareness, knowledge, and skills
+The primary focus of the program is to prepare professional counselors who can promote human growth and

 I. COURSE DESCRIPTION